 Energy Transfer Company is a group of partnerships under common control and consists of La Grange Acquisition, L.P.
 (La Grange Acquisition) and a series of its limited partner investees.
 La Grange Acquisition, L.P. is a Texas limited partnership formed on October 1, 2002 and is 99.9% owned by its limited partner, La Grange Energy, L.P.
 (La Grange Energy), and 0.1% owned by its general partner, LA GP, LLC.
 La Grange Acquisition is the 99.9% limited partner of ETC Gas Company, Ltd., ETC Texas Pipeline, Ltd., ETC Processing, Ltd., and ETC Marketing, Ltd. and a 99% limited partner of ETC Oasis Pipe Line, L.P. and ET Company I, Ltd. (collectively, the "Operating Partnerships").
-The general partners of La Grange Acquisition, La Grange Energy, and the Operating Partnerships are ultimately owned and controlled by members of management and a private equity investor group.
+The general partnerships are ultimately owned and controlled by members of management and a private equity investor group.
 La Grange Acquisition and the Operating Partnerships conduct business under the name Energy Transfer Company.
 These financial statements present the accounts of La Grange Acquisition and the Operating Partnerships (collectively, the "Partnership" or "Energy Transfer") on a combined basis as entities under common control.